bagisto/bagisto/UPGRADE.md

 ```

-The method `getChannelLocaleInfo` which was in `CoreConfigField` trait, is used for showing that the field is locale based or channel based, which is completely removed from both files, as no need more.
+The method `getChannelLocaleInfo` which was in `CoreConfigField` trait, is used for showing that the field is locale based or channel based, which is completely removed as no need more, `getNameField`, `getValidations` and `getOptions` methods and its class properties moved same as into `packages/Webkul/Core/src/SystemConfig/ItemField.php` file which is handle via the `ItemField` class.

 ```diff
 -    /**